timveil/hive-jdbc-uber-jar/README.md

 3. Open the Diver Manager dialog ("Tools" > "Driver Manager...") and hit the "Create a new driver" icon.

 4. Fill in the information as seen below.
 For the "Driver File Paths" you are pointing to `hive-jdbc-uber-x.jar`.
+URL format should be `jdbc:hive2://<server>:<port10000>/<database>`

 ![](https://github.com/timveil/hive-jdbc-uber-jar/blob/master/images/driver.png)